vi-rwth/FESTA2/README.md

 To the publication: https://pubs.acs.org/doi/full/10.1021/acs.jcim.4c01022

 Main differences:
-- no PLUMED dependancy anymore:
+- no PLUMED dependency anymore:
-  - if no FES-file provided: Histogram creation from COLVAR-file
+  - if no FES-file provided: histogram creation from COLVAR-file
   - columns read can be set manually for COLVAR- and FES-files
 - new formats supported:
   - binary NPY-format for COLVAR-files (shape(N_frames, 2))
   - MLIPs CFG-format for trajectories (https://doi.org/10.1063/5.0155887) read+write
 - increased accuracy:
   - no convex hull approximation anymore, if creation of single Polygon fails -> MultiPolygon
-- increased speed:
+- increased performance:
-  - Spatial Hashing algorithm -> not all frames are evaluated
+  - spatial hashing algorithm -> not all frames are evaluated
-  - polygon distance calculation now multicore
+  - polygon distance calculation in chunks using all cores
-  - frame extraction in binary mode for CFG+PDB
+  - frame extraction/printing for CustomWriter in chunks using all cores
-  - various other speed improvements
+  - various other minor performance improvements
 - quality of life improvements:
   - multiple trajectory- and COLVAR-files can now be concatenated (bash glob supported)
   - FES-png now shows the true (Multi)Polygon outlines instead of raw selected frames